SiddharthShahi/SOC-Project/README.md

 ## Overview

-I made this project to actually get my hands dirty with how a SOC works in practice.
-I didn't want to just read about it — I wanted to set up a real SIEM, run an attack, capture the traffic, and then go through the logs to figure out what happened and when.
+I made this project to practically learn how an SOC works in practice.
+I wanted to set up a real SIEM, run an attack, capture the traffic, and then go through the logs to figure out what happened and when.

-I used two VMs on my MacBook Air M4 — one Ubuntu machine running the ELK Stack as the victim, and a Kali Linux machine as the attacker.
+I used two VMs on my MacBook: One Ubuntu machine running the ELK Stack as the victim, and a Kali Linux machine as the attacker.
 Running everything locally made it easy to test and redo things when needed.

 ---